openequella/openequella.github.io/guides/InstallationAdminGuide.md

 ### To install and configure Libav for Linux - Ubuntu
 Install Libav from <https://libav.org/download.html>. libvo_aacenc and libx264 dependencies are also required for video previews to be generated correctly.

-1. Install required packages; here we install an assembler,t he audio codec we need and the video codec we encode with.
+1. Install required packages; here we install packages required for building, an assembler, the audio codec we need and the video codec we encode with.

 ```
 sudo apt-get install build-essential pkg-config